Dozie-dev/MiniMart-eCommerce/README.md

    ## 🎯 Instructions

- **Browse Products**: Available products are displayed on the home screen **Product Details**: Tapping any product navigates to the details page to view product details **Add to Cart**: The "Add to cart" button to add items to cart **Manage Cart**: The cart screen contains:
+ -**Browse Products**: Available products are displayed on the home screen -**Product Details**: Tapping any product navigates to the details page to view product details -**Add to Cart**: The "Add to cart" button to add items to cart -**Manage Cart**: The cart screen contains:
    - Added cart items
    - Adjust quantities using +/- buttons
    - Remove items using delete icon